Organismal Systems Biology

 PostDocs: We are always interested in motivated talent and can explore possible projects and funding opportunities, including postdoctoral fellowships from EMBO, MSCA, HFSP, or FEBS.
 Please get in touch by email providing your CV, a motivation letter, and a statement of research interests.

 Undergraduates (MSc/BSc): Please get in touch by email for training opportunities.
 We usually have wet or dry lab projects available.
-Include a CV and a cover letter with brief statement of your research interests (e.g. a lecture topic you particularly liked during your studies).
-Undergraduates from Europe (except Switzerland) can be funded through the SEMP/Erasmus program.
-International students may e.g. apply to the ThinkSwiss or ThinkSwiss-Asia programs
+Include a CV and a cover letter with brief statement of your research interests (e.g. a lecture topic you particularly liked during your studies) and how you see a project in myl lab help you foster your interests.

 Worm cinema